sofa-framework/doc/10_Getting_Started/20_Build/30_Windows.md

 -   **Python** (= 3.10.x)
     Download and install the latest [**Python 3.10 (amd64)**](https://www.python.org/ftp/python/3.10.10/python-3.10.10-amd64.exe).
     Then install the python dependencies.
-Run the following commands in cmd by replacing `path\to\Python310\ ` byt the path where python was installed on your OS.
+Run the following commands in cmd by replacing `path\to\Python310\ ` by the path where python was installed on your OS.
     ```
     path\to\Python310\python.exe -m pip install --upgrade pip
     path\to\Python310\python.exe -m pip install numpy scipy pybind11==2.9.1